Trung-Dan-Phan/data-science-portfolio/README.md

 ### **L’Oreal Data Challenge – Marketing Mix Modeling** (February 2025)

-* Conducted marketing mix modeling using Google Meridian, analyzing $10M+ in A&P investments and isolating their impact on offline & online sales between 2022 and 2023, achieving an R² of 0.81.
+This project used Google Meridian for marketing mix modeling, analyzing $10M+ in A&P investments by L'Oreal to measure their impact on sales from 2022 to 2024(R² = 0.81).
+We assessed ROI across 20 marketing channels, uncovering trends and optimizing budget allocation using response curves.
-* Engineered ad stock effects, diminishing returns, and lagged variables to improve predictive accuracy, selecting the top 20 significant drivers from 60+ variables via forward selection.
-* Analyzed ROI across 20 marketing channels by comparing incremental revenue vs annual investment, identifying trends and assessing short-term and long-term effects.
-* Collaborated with a team of 6 to analyze saturation points and optimize response curves, providing data-driven budget allocation recommendations to L’Oréal data scientists & marketing officers, supporting strategic marketing evaluations.

 ![response curves](docs/response_curves.png)